christian-esken/mediawarp/README.md

 - "My 30 favorite tunes"

 You can combine as many rules as possibe.
 Also, all rules allow randomness, so for example the "30 favorite tunes" can vary if you want.
-For example, if you define randomness to be 75%, 3 out of 4 of youtr most favorite songs will be skipped, but the list will still contain 30 songs.
+For example, you could define randomness to be 75%.
+In that case, 3 out of 4 of your most favorite songs will be skipped, but the selection will still contain 30 songs.

 ## Building